OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 ### Working with charts

 Similar to SmartArt diagrams, charts contain several additional parts.
 However, the setup for charts is a bit different from SmartArt, in that a chart has its own relationship file.
-Following is a description of required and removable document parts for a chart:
+Following is a description of required and removable document parts for a chart.

 > [!NOTE]